 - Mirror the activity log to logs management systems such as AWS CloudWatch, Loggly and Papertrail in real-time,

 - Easily mirror the logs in real-time to business communication systems such as Slack,

 - Send a copy of your websites’ activity log to a log file on your web server in real-time,

 - Archive old activity log data to another database for better storage and log management.

-Refer to the features and benefits page for more detailed information on the features of the WP Activity Log plugin.
+Refer to the WP Activity Log plugin features and benefits page to learn more about the benefits of upgrading to WP Activity Log Premium.

 Other Noteworthy Features